 This will create an account with the Testnet on-boarding application which will enable you to provision and manage multiple Corda nodes on Testnet.
 You will log in to this account to view and manage you Corda Testnet identity certificates.

-You can now choose how to deploy your Corda node to the Corda Testnet.
+When creating a new node you can now choose how to deploy it to the Corda Testnet.
 We strongly recommend hosting your Corda node on a public cloud resource.

 Select the cloud provider you wish to use for documentation on how to specifically configure Corda for that environment.